|MP 9.03.21||Aqueous Shunts and Stents for Glaucoma|

 - After complications during cataract surgery, including but not limited to, severe corneal burn, vitreous removal/vitrectomy required, corneal injuries, or complications requiring the placement of an anterior chamber IOL [intraocular lens]

-The EyePass and Solx gold shunt are currently in FDA-regulated trials.
-The Micro-Shunt and Solx gold shunt have received regulatory approval in Europe.
-These are not FDA-approved/cleared for use in the U.S. at this time.
+The SOLX gold shunt and Hydrus Microstent are currently in FDA-regulated trials.
+They have received regulatory approval in Europe, but are not FDA-approved/cleared for use in the United States at this time.

 Insertion of aqueous shunts approved by the U.S. Food and Drug Administration (FDA) may be considered medically necessary as a method to reduce intraocular pressure in patients with glaucoma where medical therapy has failed to adequately control intraocular pressure.